TERMS CONDITIONS AND LEGAL INFORMATION

-5.2 The instructor will not cancel the pupil if the instructor cancels a lesson.
+5.2 The instructor will not charge the pupil if the instructor cancels a lesson.

 5.3 Lessons may need to be arranged to accommodate another pupil driving tests.

 5.4 Adverse weather conditions may lead to lessons being cancelled.

 5.5 Car issues such as unexpected break downs or flat tyres will lead to lesson cancellations.